veronika-pomy/Text-Editor-PWA/readme.md

 ## Description

 This PWA text editor is designed for users who need a way to save text or code snippets in an app running in a browser window or on a desktop.
-The app is bundled using Webpack and deployed on Heroku.
+The app functions with or without an internet connection.
+It's bundled using Webpack and deployed on Heroku.

 ---